twio142/treemux/docs/options.md

 ## Options

-Customize `treemux` by placing options in `.tmux.conf` and reloading Tmux environment.
+Customise `treemux` by placing options in `.tmux.conf` and reloading Tmux environment.

 > Can I change the refresh rate? (default: 0.5, 2, 5)